 - Necrotizing Fasciitis (a flesh-eating bacterial infection that is fatal in roughly 50% of untreated cases)

-These dangers should not be underestimated, and they can cause severe complications and death, sometimes immediately and sometimes slowly.
-Sharing needles is quite common among people who shoot up drugs, and this can lead to spreading diseases.
-Some diseases, such as HIV/AIDS and Hepatitis C can be spread to others through sex, and someone may not even be aware that they have acquired these diseases from shooting up.
+These dangers should not be underestimated.
+They can cause severe complications and death.
+Sharing needles is quite common among people who shoot up drugs, and this can spread diseases.
+HIV/AIDS and Hepatitis C can be spread to others through sex, and someone may not even be aware that they have acquired these diseases from shooting up.

-If someone has been shooting up drugs, it is common for withdrawal symptoms to be quite severe when they do eventually quit using their drug of choice.
-If someone wants to successfully and safely stop using drugs, it is highly recommended to enter a medical drug detox center.
-These facilities can provide medications, medical monitoring, and clinical services to reduce the risks and the discomfort of drug withdrawal and detox.
-After detox has been completed, these centers may also be able to refer someone to further treatment and care at a drug rehab program, providing the tools and support for someone to continue their recovery and find a life free from drug use.
+If someone has been shooting up drugs, it is common for withdrawal symptoms to be quite severe.
+If someone wants to successfully and safely stop using drugs, it is recommended that they enter a medical drug detox center.
+These facilities can provide medications, medical monitoring, and clinical services to reduce the risks and discomfort of withdrawal.
+After detox is complete, these centers may be able to refer someone to further treatment.
+Drug rehab programs provide tools and support for someone to continue their recovery and find a life free from drug use.